GleydsonHudson/HTML5-Responsive/README.md

 A simple HTML5 responsive page with CSS3.

-This repository was created to put together some knowledge.
+This repository was created to put together some knowledge in HTML and CSS.